 A comprehensive set of guidelines for meeting the Web access needs of persons with disabilities have been developed by the Web Accessibility Initiative (WAI) as a working group of the World Wide Web Consortium (W3C).

 Pages on the www.uncw.edu website strive to meet current accessibility standards, including those defined by Section 508 of the U.S. Rehabilitation Act as well as, at a minimum, Priority 1 of the World Wide Web Consortium's Web Content Accessibility Guidelines.
-Visitors having problems viewing PDF documents with their assistive technology may try a free online conversion service that turns these documents into simple text or HTML.

 The intent of these guidelines is to ensure the creation of websites which provide equal access to information when viewed using typical, industry standard assistive computer technologies in wide use today by people with disabilities.
 The international body of the World Wide Web Consortium (W3C) sponsored the work of the Web Accessibility Initiative (WAI) in developing a set of international access guidelines for the Web.
 WAI guidelines satisfy the access requirements identified under Title II of the Americans with Disabilities Act (ADA).